TheOmegaFett/deckforger/readme.md

 Any use of this software must maintain this copyright notice and license terms.

-For permissions beyond educational use, contact [Your Contact Information].
+For permissions beyond educational use, contact shanemiller@iinet.net.au .